nanograv/PINT/docs/explanation.rst

 System-dependent DM offsets
 '''''''''''''''''''''''''''
-Similar to system-dependent offsets, offsets can arise between wideband DM values measured using different systems due to the choice of template portraits with different fiducial DMs.
+Similar to system-dependent delays, offsets can arise between wideband DM values measured using different systems due to the choice of template portraits with different fiducial DMs.
 This is usually modeled using DM jumps (the `DMJUMP` parameter, see :class:`pint.models.dispersion_model.DispersionJump`).